 Christopher F. Collins

 Collins is a Seattle-based oil painter who believes portraits should be as layered and complex as the people in them.
-Using transparent glazes in the 18th-century manner, he paints internationally for maximalist collectors, eccentric aesthetes, and anyone who's ever felt that modern portraiture lacks a certain...drama.
+Working in the transparent glazing methods of the 18th century, he paints internationally for maximalist collectors and eccentric aesthetes, and those who feel that modern portraiture lacks a certain...drama.